Sintrop/regeneration-credit/docs-site/docs/contracts/RegeneratorRules.md

 function afterAcceptInspection(address addr) public
 ```

-This function is intended to be called by a whitelisted external contract, the InspectorRules.
+Processes actions after an inspector accepts an inspection request from a regenerator.

-_Processes actions after an inspector accepts an inspection request from a regenerator.
+Sets the regenerator's `_pendingInspection` status to `false`.

-Sets the regenerator's `_pendingInspection` status to `false`._
+_This function is intended to be called by a whitelisted external contract, the InspectorRules._

 #### Parameters